 Don’t get us wrong, the apartment hunt is unique to each individual renter, but knowing where you want to end up definitely helps define where to start and which properties will make the list to tour.
 You might think you know your perfect apartment triangle combo right off the bat, but once everything is all laid out, variables start to shift and combos often change!
 Remember, it’s not only about picking which two variables you prefer; finding an apartment that’s the best fit means those two key points work alongside one another.

 Combo 1 | Location + Price

-Combo 2: Price + Finishes
+Combo 2 | Price + Finishes

-Before you decide price and finishes is the winning apartment triangle combo and core base for helping you decide where to lease, consider a few things.
-Things like if you’ll have a roommate – what apartment price and finishes will be not only important to you both, but what will also be necessary to make living together successful?
+Before you decide price + finishes is the winning apartment triangle combo and core base for helping you decide where to lease, consider a few things.
+For example, if you’re renting with a roommate, what apartment price and finishes will be not only important to you both, but what will also be necessary to make living together successful?
 What specific finishes are worth budging on the price if any at all?
 What’s a comfortable price range that reflects both a base level of finishes (lower end of budget) and desired upgrades (higher end of budget)?

-Combo 3: Finishes + Location
+Combo 3 | Finishes + Location

-Finding the ‘Unicorn deal’
+Finding the ‘Unicorn Deal’

 We work tirelessly to find every one of our clients an apartment match that seems too good to be true, and while they might not all be “unicorns,” they’re all matched based on the two areas that are most important.
 Whether you use an apartment locator or do it on your own, every renter can leverage the Smart City apartment triangle!
-Use it to explore options you otherwise may never have considered, refine and narrow your search, and find the spot that’s exactly what you’re looking for!
+Use it to explore options you otherwise may never have considered, refine and narrow your search, and find the spot that’s exactly what you’re looking for.

-If putting in the hours it takes to make an apartment hunt successful isn’t what you have in mind, get more details around using an apartment locator in your city.
+If putting in the hours it takes to make an apartment hunt successful isn’t what you have in mind, get more details about using an apartment locator in your city.
 Click here – we’d be happy to guide you through your moving journey.